iffse/pay-respects/README.md

 `nushell` is currently usable, but there is no alias expansion, and you will have to put the evaluated initialization command in your config file (added automatically with `pay-respects nushell`).
 In addition, commands that need to be evaluated in the current working shell (such as `cd`) cannot yet be implemented in `nushell`.

+Shell is not obtained automatically through environment variables because it won't work with nested shells, e.g. `fish` inside `zsh` still has `SHELL=zsh`.

 ## Installing

 If you are using Arch Linux, you can install from AUR directly: